Written by Sean McPheat |

 People don’t buy your products.
 Instead they will buy whatever will solve the current situation that they are in.
 So, when you present your solution, make sure that you are talking about the results that they will get rather than the features and benefits of your product.

 Your prospect will only make a decision to go with you when they understand the short and long- term results that your product or service will bring to their business or themselves.
 By doing this you make it very clear to them how they will benefit from your products.
 Remember that the product itself is not as important as the short, medium and long-term results that they will achieve after using your product.

 So, how do you sell a product to a customer today?
 By discussing their needs, gaining knowledge of their business, putting yourself in their position and proving that your products and services are going to provide a better future for them than anything else they currently experience.

 This is a long way from the old ‘stack-them-high-ell-them-cheap’ salesman of yesterday.
 But those buyers who bought then aren’t around anymore.
 They have changed and so must you.

-Want to learn additional sales techniques then check out our introduction to selling course.
+Want to learn additional sales techniques then check out our Sales Training Courses

 Originally published: 12 March, 2019

 Search For More